-- On average, when explosive violence was used in populated areas, 83% of the deaths and injuries were civilians
+- When explosive violence was used in populated areas, 83% of those killed or injured were civilians

-- IEDs caused, by far, the most harm in this period, with 81% of civilian deaths and injuries caused by such weapons
+- IEDs caused, by far, the most harm in this period, with 79% of all civilian casualties resulting from this type of explosive

-- 2011 was the worst year in this period for civilian deaths and injuries from explosive violence in Afghanistan
+- 2019 was the worst year in this period for civilian casualties in Afghanistan, with AOAV recording 4,630 deaths and injuries from explosive violence

 ‘Air Power in Afghanistan’ – How NATO changed the rules, 2008-2014